Lightening holes

 Lightening holes are holes in structural components of machines and buildings used by a variety of engineering disciplines to make structures lighter.
 The edges of the hole may be flanged to increase the rigidity and strength of the component.
 The holes can be circular, triangular, elliptical, or rectangular and should have rounded edges, but they should never have sharp corners, to avoid the risk of stress risers, and they must not be too close to the edge of a structural component.

 Usage

 Aviation

 Lightening holes are often used in the aviation industry.
-This allows the aircraft to be lightweight as possible, retaining the durability and airworthiness of the aircraft structure.
+This allows an aircraft to be as lightweight as possible, retaining the durability and airworthiness of the aircraft structure.

 Maritime

 Lightening holes have also been used in marine engineering to increase seaworthiness of the vessel.

 Motorsports

 Lightening holes became a prominent feature of motor racing in the 1920s and 1930s.
 Chassis members, suspension components, engine housings and even connecting rods were drilled with a range of holes, of sizes almost as large as the component.